 The former Avila Tank Farm, which is located on a bluff above the town of Avila Beach on the Central Coast of California, operated for nearly 100 years as a major oil transfer facility.
-The Tank Farm fueled the Pacific Fleet during World War II by receiving oil shipped by pipeline from other California locations and transporting it to the historic Avila Pier for tanker transport by sea.
+The Tank Farm fueled the U.S. Navy Pacific Fleet during World War II by receiving oil shipped by pipeline from other California locations and transporting it to the historic Avila Pier for tanker transport by sea.
 Generations of local residents were employed in the area’s important oil industry.

 The first collaborative process began in 1999 and was conducted under the direction of the Central Coast Regional Water Quality Control Board (RWQCB) with involvement from other agencies.
 The RWQCB and Union Oil formed the Remediation Technology Panel (RTP), a group of technical experts that carefully evaluated the completeness and conclusions of the site characterization efforts.
 The oversight provided by this group helped assure a thorough understanding of the residual contamination in the site’s water and soil and identify information needed to determine the best remediation solutions.

 As the RTP process ended, a second cooperative effort began that continues today.
 The Avila Tank Farm Collaborative Assessment Team (ATCAT) was formed to focus on assessing ecological and human health risks that may have resulted from past industrial uses and identifying appropriate remediation actions.